ShubzzB/CODESOFT/portfolio/readme.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.
 Make sure your changes adhere to the project's coding standards and include a clear description.

-## 📝 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 📧 Contact
 Have questions or feedback?
 Feel free to reach out to me at shubhambelure8480@gmail.com.